3 Reasons For an Emergency Fund

 1) If you only have one source of income

 Having only one source of income can be dangerous if you go through an unexpected job loss or illness.
 However, an Emergency Fund can help you cover your basic living costs until you can work again.

 2) You can be more prepared

-An emergency fund can help cover any unexpected bills and overcome any financial challenges.
+An Emergency Fund can help cover any unexpected bills or emergencies.
 For example, you car might suddenly need repairs, or you might need to travel abroad at the last minute for a family emergency.
 Without this fund it could be a struggle to pay any sudden, large costs and would increase your risk of going into debt.

 3) Helps you practice good money habits

 Compiling an Emergency Fund is no easy task, it is not something that happens overnight.
-However, paying into a fund each week/month helps you build up a good habit of saving.
+Despite this, paying a fraction of your wage into a fund each week or month helps you build up a good habit of saving.
 It is an important practice to learn.
-If you need some budgeting inspo, take a look at our budgeting methods post from last week!

-We hope you have enjoyed our Budgeting Series!
-Our prepaid card app is perfect to help you budget your spending, with a £120 monthly limit to help you stay within your budget - you can download now on iOS in the UK.
+The ImageNPay app is perfect to help you budget your spending.
+With a £120 monthly spend cap on our standard plan, our digital prepaid card can help you stay within your budgets monthly limit.
+You can download for FREE on iOS in the UK.